joseph-fantuzzi/web-sprint-challenge-javascript-fundamentals/README.md

 1. Explain the differences between `.map`, `.reduce` and `.filter` and describe a use case for each.

+    The .map() method creates a new array and takes a callback function as an argument.
+The .map() method is good to use when needing to manipulate an array data set.
+One use case would be if we had an array of numbers and we needed to perform a task on all of the numbers in the array.
+For example, let's say we wanted to multiply each number in the array by 10.
+The .map() method would allow us to get the job done.

+    The .reduce() method gives back a single value.
+This method takes in two arguments.
+A callback function is the first argument, which has two parameters: the accumulator and the current value.
+The second argument for the .reduce() method is the initial value.
+A good use case for this method would be if we had an array of numbers and we wanted the sum of all of those numbers.
+The .reduce() method would be able to get the job done.

+    The .filter() method creates a new array with elements that satisfy a given condition.
+This method takes a callback function as an argument.
+Whatever is written after the return statement is the conditional.
+If the items in an array satisfy that conditional statement, then those items get pushed to the new array.
+A good use case for this method would be if we have an array of objects.
+Each object is a person and has properties of age, name, and location.
+We can use the .filter() method to place all of the people objects that are 21 years or older into a new array.

 2. Explain the difference between a callback and a higher order function.

 3. Explain what a closure is.